A History of LGBTQIA+ and Pride Month Marketing

 Obergefell v.
 Hodges

-Obergefell was significant for many reasons: LGBTQIA+ couples could not only marry, but adopt children, obtain social security and next-of-kin benefits from their spouses, and even make medical decisions.
+Obergefell was significant for many reasons: LGBTQIA+ couples could not only marry, but also adopt children, obtain social security and next-of-kin benefits from their spouses, and even make medical decisions.

-What did Pride Month campaigns look like in the ‘00s-’10s?
+What Did Pride Month Campaigns Look Like in the ‘00s-’10s?

 Brands began to transparently support the LGBTQIA+ community, but without fully acknowledging its unique facets and intersections.
-Successful campaigns were few, but this starting point marked important progress that was sure to stay the course.
+Successful campaigns were few, but this starting point marked meaningful progress that was sure to stay the course.

 Washington Mutual Thanks The Gays